 If you visit a friend's house and they are cooking cinnamon buns, odor molecules from the house and from the buns both go up your nose and your friend's nose.
 Both odor molecules hit the olfactory nerve in the back of your noses and a signal is sent to the brain.
 Your friend's brain will allow them to smell the cinnamon buns while at the same time blocking them from smelling their house.
-Your brain allows you to smell their house AND the cinnamon buns....and then you won't be able to smell either one after twenty-one minutes.
+Your brain allows you to smell their house and the cinnamon buns.
+Then, after twenty-one minutes you won't be able to smell either one anymore.
 All of this happens unconsciously.

 What I realized twenty-five years ago is our brain treats ALL of our experiences according to the last graph above.
 In fact, ten years ago, a doctor who wrote a best selling book on the brain even said this process occurs with attraction and romantic love between people!

 Look at this graph again and notice how many days the person fully experiences reality...

 As an engineer and a scientist, I HAVE to come to the following groundbreaking conclusion:

 Our brains are not designed to fully experience reality.